snowflakedb/snowflake-connector-net/README.md

 Assert.IsFalse(conn.IsAnError(queryStatus)); // assuming that the query has not finished with error
 ```

 The following example shows how to get query results.
-The operation will repeatedly check the query status until the query is completed or timeout happened or reaching the maximal number of attempts.
+The operation will repeatedly check the query status until the query is completed or timeout happened or reaching the maximum number of attempts.
 The synchronous code example:
 ```cs
 DbDataReader reader = cmd.GetResultsFromQueryId(queryId);
 ```